ni/nimi-python/docs/niscope/class.rst

         Specifies the cutoff frequency in hertz for filters of type lowpass and highpass.
 The cutoff frequency definition varies depending on the filter.
         Default: 1.0e6 Hz

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].meas_filter_cutoff_freq`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.meas_filter_cutoff_freq`

         The following table lists the characteristics of this property.

             +-----------------------+------------+